Moshikolev/Manager-ReadMe/README.md

 ### 1:1s
 1:1s are **your** meetings.
 This is your place to talk about anything that's bothering you or you want to share.
 Those meetings won't be about status updates, we would talk about your career goals and how we can help you achieve them.
-For us to be productive in our 1:1s, I want you to be prepared: prepare questions, thoughts, or any other agenda.
+For us to be productive in our 1:1s, I want you to be prepared: prepare questions, suggestions, initiativs, thoughts, or any other agenda.
 But don't worry, if you won't, I will navigate the conversation :).